rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 - Right Button
 - Right Arrow

-Do not press the keys at the same time, but rather in sequence: first `Right Button`, then `Right Arrow`.
+Do not press the keys at the same time, but rather in sequence: First `Right Button`, then `Right Arrow`.

 ### List commands